spring-attic/gs-accessing-data-gemfire/README.src.md

 What you'll build
 -----------------

-This guide will walk you through the process of building an application using Gemfire's data fabric.
+This guide walks you through the process of building an application with Gemfire's data fabric.

 What you'll need
 ----------------